CentreForDigitalHumanities/tscan/README.md

 ## Web application / Webservice

 This repository contains the T-Scan source code, allowing you to run it yourself on your own system.
 In addition, T-Scan is available as a web application and webservice through https://tscan.hum.uu.nl/tscan/.
-Please [contact us](https://dig.hum.uu.nl/contact-and-links/) for an account.
+You can [create an account](https://tmanage.hum.uu.nl/accounts/signup/) or [contact us](https://dig.hum.uu.nl/contact-and-links/) if your institution is not (yet) recognized.

 ## Documentation